Epos95/discord_ranking_bot/README.md

 ```
 * stats.json

 The stats.json needs to be added with a simple structure.
-First time you can run the function setup in memory, not sure if it will work tho :))
+Hehe ;)